SofiMscL/paper/Readme.md

 This paper discusses ..

-#background
+## background

-we have read some papers
+we have read papers by illustrious academics

-##conclusion
+## conclusion

-we discussed blah blah blah
+we discussed blah blah blah...